Stas293/Library/README.md

 ## Description

-I have created my own application context in this application.
-There is not Spring in this project.
-I have used the following technologies:
+My application context is used in this project.
+There is no Spring in this project.
+The following technologies are used:
 - Java 20 (+Virtual Threads)
 - JDBC
 - PostgreSQL